KmolYuan/Pyslvs-UI/docs/index.md

 ## How to Startup

-Here's some command line options for Pyslvs executable `pyslvs`.
+Here's some command line options for Pyslvs executable `pyslvs` or `pyslvs.exe`.

 ```bash
 # Open GUI directly